Christchurch Sri Lankan community mourning for homeland after attacks

 Surendran said there were about 25 Tamil families living in Christchurch, most who had been heavily affected by the bloody civil war.

-Surendran said there were also about 1000 Sinhalese Sri Lankans living in Christchurch.
+There were also about 1000 Sinhalese Sri Lankans living in Christchurch, she said.

 Kiwi sisters Colleen Dunning from Queenstown and Erin Clark from Auckland had been staying at Galle Face Hotel, along the waterfront from Shangri-La and Grand Cinnamon hotels where explosions occurred.